Skip to main content

 Madison and the Treaty of Ghent

-With the strategic failure of the Canadian campaigns of 1812 to 1814 and with his own capital burned by British invaders in 1814, Madison was happy to accept a peace on the basis of the prewar relationship with Great Britain.
-The Treaty of Ghent, ending the war, was negotiated in December 1814, but the news did not reach Washington until February 1815.
-In the interim the nearly miraculous victory at New Orleans in January 1815 put a happy coda on what was for the most part a disastrous experience.
-And, just as important, the immediate causes of the war—commercial restrictions and impressment—had vanished with the defeat of Napoleon and the end of the European conflict.
+With the strategic failure of the Canadian campaigns of 1812-14 and with the U.S. capital, Washington, D.C., burned by British invaders in 1814, Madison was happy to accept a peace on the basis of the prewar relationship with Great Britain.
+The Treaty of Ghent that ended the war was negotiated in December 1814, but the news did not reach Washington until the following February.
+In the interim the nearly miraculous January 1815 U.S. victory in New Orleans put a happy coda on what was for the most part a disastrous experience.
+And just as important, the immediate causes of the war—commercial restrictions and impressment—had vanished with the defeat of Napoleon and the end of the European conflict.

-Madison's final years in office allowed him, for the first time in fifteen years, to turn his attention to domestic affairs.
-Ironically, he proposed several measures that he had earlier strongly opposed—the recharter of a national bank, a limited protective tariff, and a constitutional amendment to allow the federal government to undertake internal improvements.
-The Second Bank of the United States was established by Madison's signature in 1816, but in one of his last official acts he vetoed as unconstitutional a Bonus Bill that provided for federal support of roads and canals.
-He retired to Montpelier for the second, and last, time in March 1817.
+Madison's final years in office allowed him to turn his attention to domestic affairs for the first time in fifteen years.
+He proposed several measures that he had previously strongly opposed—the recharter of a national bank, a limited protective tariff, and a constitutional amendment to allow the federal government to undertake internal improvements.
+The Second Bank of the United States was established by Madison's signature in 1816, but in one of his last official acts, he vetoed as unconstitutional a Bonus Bill that provided for federal support of roads and canals.
+In March 1817, at the conclusion of his term, he again retired to Montpelier.